SharathPremkumar/Employee-Management-Backend/README.md

 that is MySQL Connector liberary and another one is Jcalendar liberary and then another one is you need to Create one Database of name GreenBus and inside of that you need to create 2 tables, one is bookings table containing of 6 columns of name Id, BusNo, Seat, Customer, Mobile, Date here another one Seats table which will contain 5 tables of name Id, BusNo, Seat, Date, Status.
 In both the table Seat column reperesents the Seat No. By using Left Join Query we can get required output in the Booking Panel.

 ## 🎈 Usage <a name="usage"></a>
-The main Use of this BusBooking System is that Bus Contractor can add the Seats into Bus on the respective days and User Can book the seats of their required Bus by entering the Bus No and by selecting the Date after that they can see the Status of Bus Seats Wheather seat is Booked or Unbooked.
-By Selecting UnBooked Seat and by Entering their Details they can Book the Seat.
+The main Use of this is a complete backend code where a frontend developer can use the end point connectors from here and design the web page using whatever frontend technolgies to serve a better user interface to the user. but for functionality testing we have used Postman API platform and successfully tested and finalized all the API's.

 ## 🚀 Deployment <a name = "deployment"></a>
 First Extract the file from GitHub and import it into eclipse IDE and you can run the program, So that it will automatically generate the database table and then you can run the code in eclipse IDE or Spring tool suite, after that test the API's in the Postman API platform.